Motorola Mobility: Moto Z and Moto Mods

 Moto Z2 Play was launched in June 2017 with updated Moto experience, a slightly faster processor than Moto Z Play, and Android Nougat.
 Moto Z2 Force was launched in July 2017, and was the last Motorola flagship phone with up-to-date processor as for now.
 It was the first non-Google phone to feature 'A/B partition' and 'seamless update' features of Android Nougat, allowing users to install update in the background and finish with just a restart.
 It was updated to Android Oreo in the end of 2017, which was fairly speedy compared to other Android OEMs.
 In China, the phones run ZUI from ZUK, a subsidiary of Lenovo instead of near stock Android, and Moto Z2 Force was rebranded as 'Moto Z 2018'.
 There were also several Moto Mods released in 2017, including a Motorola TurboPower Moto Mod with fast charging capabilities.

 The Moto Z3 lineup was released in August 2018, consisting of Moto Z3 Play with Snapdragon 6-series SoC and Moto Z3 with last generation 8-series SoC, both supporting all Moto Mods introduced.
 The 5G Moto Mod was introduced alongside the Moto Z3 lineup, and was a Verizon exclusive at launch in early 2019.
 It enables 5G connectivity for Moto Z2 Force and later Moto Z devices when the mod is attached on the phone.
 The phones launched with Android Oreo and was later updated to Android Pie with a similar software experience as earlier Moto Z devices.

-The Moto Z4 was launched in May 2019 with a 48 megapixel camera sensor and enhanced night sight features, as well as an intergraded fingerprint sensor.
+The Moto Z4 was launched in May 2019 with a 48-megapixel camera sensor and enhanced night sight features, as well as an intergraded fingerprint sensor.
 It featured a Snapdragon 675 SoC, 4 GB of memory, and launched with Android Pie.
 Unlike older Moto Z models, this phone was focused on upper mid-range market, and came with a Moto 360 Camera Mod in the box.

 Moto M

 The Moto M was introduced in late 2016.
 It was a mid-range device launched in markets such as mainland China and Hong Kong, Southeast Asia, and South Asia.
 It featured an octa-core MediaTek processor and 3 or 4 GB of memory depending on storage, and ran near-stock Android.
-Despite the Moto branding, the bootloader and software update software came from Lenovo directly instead of Motorola, similar to the Moto E3 Power.
+Despite the Moto branding, the bootloader and software update software came from Lenovo directly instead of Motorola Mobility, similar to the Moto E3 Power.